fabric8io/fabric8/docs/testing.md

 If dependencies have not been explicitly specified, the extension will find all test scoped dependencies and search inside those artifacts for kubernetes.json resources.
 Then it will treat those as dependencies and apply them along with the configuration.

+One thing to be careful of is that adding test dependencies on kubernetes.json will add transitive dependencies to your test project; so you may want to add exclusions as [this example shows](https://github.com/fabric8io/fabric8/blob/master/itests/pom.xml#L57).

 ### Example